In Partnership With

 The closest public transportation to Fordham is the subway at Columbus Circle.

-Parking is difficult to find on the street in Manhattan.
-There are numerous parking garages near the Fordham Lincoln Center campus; locations and pricing can be found on this map.
+Parking is difficult to find on the street in Manhattan, but there are numerous parking garages near the Fordham Lincoln Center campus.

 We have also created a Facebook group for the event.
 Please use this group to arrange car pools, etc. If you do not have a Facebook account and do not want to create one, you may email posts to firstname.lastname@example.org.